How to Recover Lost Space on a USB Flash Drive

 sudo parted /dev/sdX

-3. Then, use the print command to list existing partitions:
+3. Use the print command to list existing partitions:

 print